SolidLabResearch/solid-stream-aggregator-demo/README.md

    npm install
    ```

-3. Install the community solid server.
+3. Install the Community Solid Server.
    **NOTE**: Install the Community Solid Server globally instead of locally.
    Installing the Community Solid Server will cause component.js issues in the `node_modules` folder.